 1 can (796 mL/28 fl oz) diced tomatoes, undrained

-1 small can (127 mL) chopped mild chili peppers
+1 small can (127 mL) chopped mild green chili peppers

 1 teaspoon (5 mL) dried oregano